 Every organisation will be able to define its specific Value Stream starting from the referenced Service Value Chain.

 Different factors are included while creating the value stream, like:

 The organizational culture

->All above mentioned elements either influence or determine how the Value stream is defined.
+All the above-mentioned elements either influence or determine how the Value Stream is defined.